OutSystems/docs-howtos/src/integrations/configure-outsystems-ip-saml/faq.md

 By default, the Logout will invalidate the session on the OutSystems application server, but with an IdP SSO scenario many times the logout must be also performed on IdP Server, redirecting the browser to a specific URL on IdP SSO server.

-So, in order to achieve that, it's necessary to change the Logout default behaviour.
+So, in order to achieve that, it's necessary to change the Logout default behavior.

 If your IdP Server allows a Logout initiated by the SP (IdP Connector), then configure the field **IdP server Single Logout URL** which should be provided by your IdP Server (the IdP Connector will generate the SAML messages to perform a Single-Logout).